!

 No telemetry

-Set it once: after you enable Start with Windows, the app will be ready every time you turn on your PC.
+Set it once: after you enable Start at login, the app will be ready each time you turn on your Mac.

 First success (do this now)

-Open any app where you can type (Word, Google Docs, Notepad…).
+Open any app where you can type (Word, Google Docs, Notes…).
 Then try:

-If you see √ appear, you’re done — everything is working.
+If you see √ appear, everything is working.

 +

-Gray layer = one extra key (Shift).
-Same idea.
+Gray layer = same logic, with one extra key: Shift.

 Shortcuts (always the same)